TopGabri/Pac-Man/README.md

     - **collision** **detection** between Pac-Man and the ghost generates the assertion of a variable called `hit`, which is then handled in the RIT interrupt handler to manage lives and game over conditions
     - the ghost has two modes: **chase** mode and **frightened** mode.
 In chase mode, it actively pursues Pac-Man, while in frightened mode (triggered when Pac-Man eats a power pellet), it moves in a random manner for a limited time before returning to chase mode
     - the **speed** of the ghost is increased over time (with 3 levels of difficulty), by reducing the number of Timer 1 interrupts that must pass before updating its position, making the game progressively more challenging

+---

+## 📈 Skill and Experience Gained

+This project allowed me to strengthen a broad set of technical skills:

+- Embedded Programming and Firmware Development
+- Game Design and problem solving applied to Low Level Programming
+- System Design thinking
+- Microcontroller Peripherals and Low Level Hardware
+- Debugging and MCU Development Workflow
+- C programming

+---

 ## ⚖️ License & Copyright ©